uhhKnife/Xbox-360-Discord-RPC/README.md

 ## Configuration

-- You may need to configure your Discord Application ID in the settings.
+- You may need to configure your Discord Application ID in the the Program.cs file BEFORE COMPILING!!!

 ## Requirements